click here to see video

 "We're lucky to have such a talented, interesting musician living in Chattanooga" -Sean Phipps, Times Free Press

-" The program is an eclectic mix of traditional and contemporary music" -Neal Walters, Dulcimer Players News
+"an eclectic mix of traditional and contemporary music" -Neal Walters, Dulcimer Players News

 "it's beautiful.
 It's music that adults make. -Jon Berger, Urban Folk